 What is the Fellows Program?

-The NC Study Center’s Battle Fellows Program offers: 1) biblical and theological education, 2) 1-on-1 mentorship, 3) intentional community, and 4) formational experiences to students at a public university where few resources or incentives exist to help Christian students pursue their academic studies and future callings in light of the gospel.
+The NC Study Center’s Battle Fellows Program offers: 1) biblical and theological education, 2) 1-on-1 mentorship, 3) intentional community, and 4) formational experiences to students at a public university where few resources and incentives exist to help Christian students pursue their academic studies and future callings in light of the gospel.

 Fellows meet every other Tuesday evening from 5:15 to 7 p.m. during the fall and spring.
 Following a family-style meal prepared by wonderful Study Center volunteers, there is a time of teaching (by Study Center staff and visiting seminary professors) and reading review.
 Fellows then split up into their cohorts – set groups of up to 12 – for further discussion.

 Scriptural and theological education